MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportNotJunkToCustomizedAddress
-The ReportNotJunkToCustomizedAddress parameter specifies whether to send user reported messages to the reporting mailbox in the Microsoft integrated reporting experience.
+The ReportNotJunkToCustomizedAddress parameter specifies whether to send user reported messages (from Outlook using Microsoft or third-party reporting tools) to the reporting mailbox as part of the Microsoft integrated reporting experience.
 Valid values are:

 - $true: User reported messages are sent to the reporting mailbox.
 - $false: User reported messages are not sent to the reporting mailbox.